liamodwyer/github-pages/_workshop/github-pages.md

 </p>

 ### View your site
-If we now visit https://<username>.github.io/gitlesson/article, we should see the contents of the article.md file that we created earlier.
+If we now visit <https://<username>.github.io/gitlesson/article>, we should see the contents of the article.md file that we created earlier.

 Usually it’s available instantly, but it can take a few seconds and in the worst case a few minutes if GitHub are very busy.

+📌 __Make a home page for our new site__
+If we want to give our project site a home page we can create a new `index.md` page on GitHub (or you can create it locally and `push` like we did already).
+It could just have one line of markdown (e.g. "_# This is my project site_")

+This index.md page will resolve at a root url of <https://<username>.github.io/gitlesson/> (Sometimes with GitHub Pages you need to change the theme to refresh the site index to include your new home page.)

 ---